chimo/swaybar-configs/README.md

 ## TODOs

 * Make icons optional.
 Fallback on text when the convey information.
-* Make blocks configurable instead of being hardcoded in main.sh
 * Maybe a screenshot for the readme?
 * inotifyd for ad-hoc refreshes, when possible?